abhayrokkam/replicating-vit/README.md

   - The next layer will have `in_features` equal to `mlp_ratio * embed_dims -> 4 * 768` which is the number of dimensions after scaling. `out_features` will bring back the dimension count to the original `embed_dims`.

----

 ## 4. Classifier

-- The classifier block takes the output of the transformer encoder and uses that information to predict a class for the input image.
+The classifier block takes the output of the transformer encoder and uses that information to predict a class for the input image.

+The below given text is from the Vision Transformer paper.
+This specifies different approaches for pre-training and fine-tuning.

+> The classification head is implemented by a MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.

-- The output of the transformer encoder will have the shape of `(class_embedding + num_patches, embed_dims) -> (197, 768)`.
+- The output of the transformer encoder after going through a `layer_norm` layer will have the shape of `(class_embedding + num_patches, embed_dims) -> (197, 768)`.

-- The classifer block for ViT is a simple structure.
-It is a linear layer.
+- As it is a model which will be trained-from-scratch, classifier will be a MLP with one hidden layer.

 - The input for the linear layer is the learnable embedding from the output of the transformer encoder which has the shape of `(class_embedding, embed_dims) -> (1, 768)`.

+- This first linear layer will scale the `embed_dims -> 768` to `mlp_ratio * embed_dims -> 4 * 768`.
+The hidden layer of the MLP will have `4 * 768` units.

-- The linear layer will scale the `embed_dims -> 768` to `num_classes` which is the number of classes that is in our classification problem.
+- The next linear layer will scale the `mlp_ratio * embed_dims -> 4 * 768` to `num_classes` which is the number of classes that is in our classification problem.

 - The outputs will have a number associated for each class.
 For a probability distribution across all the classes, we can apply a `softmax` function.
 This is how likely the image is to belong to each class.

 - Using `argmax` will pick the highest probability out of all the classes which is the most likely classification of our image.

+## 5. Moving Forward

+This project focuses on replicating the Vision Transformer (ViT) model as described in the original research paper.

+The model built in this project is used in the [Dessert Classification](https://github.com/abhayrokkam/classify-desserts) project where the model is trained to classify five different types of desserts.
+The project also focuses on fine-tuning a vision transformer (ViT) with the same architecture that has been pre-trained on ImageNet dataset.

 ---

-Notes:

-> The classification head is implemented by a MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.